ricardoschwarz/TrafficSignClassification/README.md

 # SpeedLimit_DL
-A deep learning project to estimate the current speedlimit from a front camera video feed.
+A deep learning project that aims to estimate the current speedlimit from a front camera video feed.
+(TODO)

-AlexNet is trained from the German Trafic Sign Dataset from https://sid.erda.dk/public/archives/daaeac0d7ce1152aea9b61d9f1e19370/published-archive.html
+CNNs are trained from the German Trafic Sign Dataset from https://sid.erda.dk/public/archives/daaeac0d7ce1152aea9b61d9f1e19370/published-archive.html

 The dataset structure should be: